bsdoliv/cryptredis/README.md

     % redis-cli get foo
     "\\xcb32fb1d\\xc3fb804d\\x49795a76\\x4efe2dad"

-This is a thin C++ connector, able to transparently encrypts/decrypts (AES) data while storing/retrieving it to/from Redis.
-It aims to offer some crypto, still minimum latency impact.
+cryptredis is an experimental redis-client library, able to transparently encrypts/decrypts (AES) data while storing/retrieving it to/from Redis.

 Inspired by MIT's project CryptDB [1].